tufts csdd's 2019 postgraduate course

-Tufts CSDD Postgraduate Course in Clinical Pharmacology, Drug Development and Regulation
+Tufts CSDD's 46th Annual Postgraduate Course in Clinical Pharmacology, Drug Development and Regulation

-Tufts CSDD’s highly acclaimed, five-day Postgraduate Course in Clinical Pharmacology, Drug Development and Regulation provides advanced instruction in practical and technical problem-solving in the areas of clinical pharmacology, drug development & clinical trial strategies, biopharmaceutical development, drug safety, and new drug regulation.
+Tufts CSDD’s highly acclaimed, CME accredited, five-day Postgraduate Course in Clinical Pharmacology, Drug Development and Regulation provides advanced instruction in practical and technical problem-solving in the areas of clinical pharmacology, drug development & clinical trial strategies, biopharmaceutical development, drug safety, and new drug regulation.
 During an exclusive Q&A session with a senior FDA official, participants will receive first-hand insights into FDA priorities and operations, and will emerge with a better understanding of the regulatory process.

 - Clinical Pharmacology: Integrate the relevant pharmacology, pharmacokinetics, and statistics related to drug development and the nature of evidence required for proof of efficacy and safety.

 - Drug Development and Clinical Trials: Using a case-study approach, identify and solve practical, theoretical, and technical problems in human drug studies, and analyze an experimental design for a new drug candidate.

 - Regulation: Evaluate the science, laws, and regulations pertaining to the development and review of new drug products in the USA, Europe, Japan and other pharmaceutical markets.

 - Early Bird Registration: $4,595 (April 3 - September 1, 2018)